BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 Streamyard is a live streaming platform that runs directly in the browser.

-It does not have all the customization and possibilities of OBS, but its huge advantage is its portability.
+It does not have all the customization and possibilities of OBS, but its huge advantage is its versatility.
 This solution allows Bedrock employees to manage the LFT from any computer.

 Here are some sample images and overviews of the Streamyard UI: